 Broadcast Industry Code

-In response to community concern about gambling advertising, particularly during sporting events, amendments were made in 2013 to the various national broadcast industry codes restricting the promotion of live odds during broadcast of sports events and imposing limitations on discussing live odds during commentary.
-This includes FreeTV, Australian Subscription Television and Commercial Radio Australia Codes.
+In response to community concern about gambling advertising, particularly during sporting events, amendments were made in 2013 to the various national broadcast industry Codes restricting the promotion of live odds during broadcast of sports events and imposing limitations on discussing live odds during commentary.
+This includes the FreeTV, Australian Subscription Television and Commercial Radio Australia Codes.
 Under these Codes gambling advertisements must also be clearly identified as such.

 In addition, where applicable, legislation that regulates the medium by which the advertisement is capable of being publically viewed, such as the Broadcasting Services Act 1992 (Cth) (BSA), establishes the framework by which Australian television and radio stations are licensed and includes advertising restrictions which apply to these licensees.